amsword/amsword.github.io/_posts/2021-12-02-AML-Command-Transfer.md

   We expect to specify `python` rather than to assume that the interpreter is always `python` such that we can support other non-python scripts.
 In other words, we can always test the script locally by `python script.py`.
-If we'd like to execute it in AML, we just need to add the prefix of `a aubmit`.
+If we'd like to execute it in AML, we just need to add the prefix of `a submit.
 - If we'd like to run `train.py` with some parameter of `--data imagenet`, the submission syntax is
   ```shell
   a submit python script.py --data imagenet